 We also note that the plant did not meet the guaranteed availability in November 2021 because the plant was only in operation for 19 days, resulting in a 68.81 % availability.

 Harmattan cannot confirm whether the power plant’s unavailability was due to unscheduled maintenance, as only three unscheduled events were reported.
-The Operator has indicated that the availability of the power plant was mainly affected by load shedding.
-Harmattan recommends that the Operator submit all the Unscheduled Maintenance Reports for the site to confirm that the unavailability was due solely to load shedding.
+The has indicated that the availability of the power plant was mainly affected by load shedding.
+Harmattan recommends that the Operator submit all the Unscheduled Maintenance Reports for the site, to confirm that the unavailability was solely due to load shedding.

 Durbanville Performance Ratio vs Forecast

-The following table and chart compare the SCADA performance ratio with the monthly forecast P50 PR from the Helioscope yield report.
-The average PR since COD is 64 % with a variance of 19.60 % below the forecast.
+The performance ratio was calculated by the SCADA system using the measured production and irradiation data.
+Harmattan has performed PR forecast adjustment since we have noted from the irradiation data that there are gaps in the data.
+This was performed using Equation 2 and the unavailability days were the same as the level of irradiation unavailability since PR is dependent on the irradiation.
+The average PR since COD is 64 % with a variance of 15.88 % below the forecast, as shown in the following table.